urban-tep/API/source/development/index.rst

 A processor prepared for packaging is a directory that consists of

  * the runtime software of the processor in a subdirectory tree <package-name>-<package-version>, with shared libraries, scripts, auxiliary data, etc.
- * as part of this a script to be called with the input product as command line argument (the one listed as processor/executable in the descriptor XML)
+ * as part of this a script to be called with the input product as first command line argument (the one listed as processor/executable in the descriptor XML), and a parameters file as optional second argument (with key=value lines in it)
  * a Dockerfile (outside of the subdirectory) that sets up a basic operating system (e.g. centos:7) and installs additional libraries necessary for the processor
  * a descriptor.xml file (outside of the subdirectory)